mkbabb/mkbabb/README.md

 &nbsp;

 -   `*nix`-based machines, primarily Ubuntu and macOS.
--   Python 🐍 in conjunction with various libraries, such as Pandas, Numpy, SQLAlchemy, etc.
+-   Python in conjunction with various data science libraries such as Pandas, GeoPandas, Numpy, SQLAlchemy, etc.
--   GUI-based data manipulation, by way of Tableau 📊, or the Google Suite of tools 📑.
+-   GUI-based data manipulation, by way of Tableau 📊, Matplotlib, or the Google Suite of tools 📑.
--   Database technologies: MySQL 🐬, SQLite.
+-   Database technologies: MySQL 🐬, SQLite, Postgres.
 -   TypeScript: see a sample of this by our speedtest ⏱app here:
     [`go.ncsu.edu/mbabb`](https://www.go.ncsu.edu/mbabb).
 -   C++: used for numerical optimization and other performance critical applications.
+-   Distributed and serverless applications (primarily moderately traversed ETL pipelines), deployed and using CI//CD with Terraform, powered by AWS.
+-   Vue3 coupled with state managment using Pinia.
 -   Apache2 + PHP + `.*`; for the server side of things.

 #### What I'm learning.

--   Several web-frameworks, primarily `React` and `Vue`.
--   Complier design and optimization 🛠.
 -   Immutable data structure implementations in both Python and C++.
     [link](https://github.com/mkbabb/immutable-vector)
--   Data collection and processing with AWS.
-Particularly with their Athena, Glue, and Lambda services.
--   `node.js`, `nginx`, and other server-related things.
+-   High dimensional spatial data structures as trees, (KDTree, R-Tree, etc), implementation in Python.
+-   Teaching modalities using VEX Robotics' [VEXCode](https://vr.vex.com/) platform.

 _🎉Thanks to [@devicons](https://github.com/devicons) for the beautiful icons you see above!_